Estimated reading time: 6 minutes

 Explore InterCoast’s Electrical Training Program and start building a career you can be proud of.

-Updated for accuracy in 2025 to reflect California ET Card requirements and training options.
+Updated for accuracy to reflect current California ET Card requirements and training options.

 Disclaimers: